hareom284/laravel-h5p/README.md

 # H5P Plugin for Laravel Framework

-Require it in the Composer.
+Require it in the Composer

 ```bash
 composer require Hareom284/laravel-h5p